David Getsy headshot-7 May 2021-reduced.jpg

 • I received a university-wide Award for Excellence in the Arts and Humanities, one of the 2023 Research Achievement Awards from the University of Virginia.

-• Talks in 2024–25 include a keynote address for the 50th annual conference of the Art Association of Australia and New Zealand, a lecture at the Museum of Contemporary Art Australia, a lecture for the Scott Burton exhibition at the Pulitzer Foundation, a dialogue with Tom Burr at SculptureCenter, a lecture at a conference on queer archives, a keynote for a symposium on the work of photographer and social practice artist Barbara DeGenevieve, and a conversation with EJ Hill at the Hammer Museum.
+• Talks in 2024–25 include a keynote address for the 50th annual conference of the Art Association of Australia and New Zealand, the Power Institute Lecture at the Museum of Contemporary Art Australia (with recording here), a lecture for the Scott Burton exhibition at the Pulitzer Foundation, a dialogue with Tom Burr at SculptureCenter, talks at Cornell University and Virginia Commonwealth University, a conference on queer archives, a keynote for a symposium on the work of photographer and social practice artist Barbara DeGenevieve, a conversation with EJ Hill at the Hammer Museum, and co-convening a seminar at the 25th anniversary conference of the Clark Art Institute Research and Academic Program.